dsohk/rancher-on-azure-workshop/docs/02-Provision-Kubernetes.md

      - Image: **SUSE:opensuse-leap-15-3:gen1:2021.10.12**
      - VM Size: **Standard_A4_v2**
      - (Show Advanced)
+       - Fault Domain Count: **1**
+       - Update Domain Count: **1**
        - Subnet: **worker**
        - Subnet Prefix: **10.0.2.0/24**
        - Virtual Network: **lab-vnet**
        - Network Security Group: **worker**
+       - Use Managed Disks: **checked**
+       - Add Open Port
+         - **30000-32767/tcp**

+**NOTE:** In this lab, we are going to expose all applications as high port in worker nodes for public access.
+This requires open up firewall rules for these.
+For the sake of convenience, we expose a wide range of ports (30000-32767) used by Kubernetes NodePort service to the public in this lab.
+We suggest you open only the ports you need or use ingress controller/load balancer to expose your applications to the internet in production use.

 - Scroll down to the **Cluster Configuration** section, under the  **Basics** section, choose **Cloud Provider** as **Azure**.
 In the given **Cloud Provider Config** field, please paste the configuration from the command line.
 For details of this configuration, please refer to the [Azure Cloud Provider](https://kubernetes-sigs.github.io/cloud-provider-azure/install/configs/) documentation site.

 ![rancher-create-cluster-cloud-config](./images/rancher-create-cluster-cloud-config.png)